shundhammer/huha-linux-tips/doc/ubuntu-tips.md

 single most important key combination of one of the oldest and most widely-used Linux editors like Emacs is adding insult to injury.

+### Fix: Evince (the PDF reader) segfaults with weird "permission denied" problems

+_Experienced with Xubuntu 18.04 LTS Bionic Beaver_

+Uninstall apparmor.

+    sudo apt-get remove --purge apparmor

+Reboot to make sure it isn't still active in the running system:

+    sudo reboot

+It took me quite a while to figure that one out.
+It might just be an apparmor profile that isn't set up 100% correctly, but seriously, **I don't give a shit**.
+It was yet another denial of service by this "security enhancement" tool.
+Why anybody would bother with this piece of ~~shit~~ software is beyond me; it never did anything for me, only just against me.
+Good riddance.

 -----